Farhana Alarakhiya, vice president – Products, RMS

-For clients on the RMS(one)® platform who use Exposure Manager, this effort goes one step further.
+For clients who use Exposure Manager, this effort goes one step further.
 We automatically seed the Harvey hazard layer in the client tenant, to deliver instantaneous access to analytic insights from the U.S. Inland Flood HD Model.
 This models all sources of flooding across space and time, and can also be used to identify and differentiate locations at risk based on flood extent and severity.

 Once logged into the application, our Exposure Manager clients can instantaneously visualize the Harvey flood layer along with their exposures.
 No need for a large compute to render the data, no fussing with data imports or exports.
 These insights are literally delivered to a client’s web browser when it matters.
 They can use the RMS accumulation engine with the built in financial model to define their own damage assumptions for flood bandings and run analytics against their exposures.
 They can view total insurable value (TIV) and exposed limit at the portfolio level and can drill down into the location level output to identify contracts and exposures that are likely to be affected by this flood event.